Space group

-The space group of hexagonal H_{2}O ice is P6_{3}/mmc.
+The space group of hexagonal H2O ice is P6_{3}/mmc.
 The first m indicates the mirror plane perpendicular to the c-axis (a), the second m indicates the mirror planes parallel to the c-axis (b), and the c indicates the glide planes (b) and (c).
 The black boxes outline the unit cell.

 In mathematics, physics and chemistry, a space group is the symmetry group of a repeating pattern in space, usually in three dimensions.
 The elements of a space group (its symmetry operations) are the rigid transformations of the pattern that leave it unchanged.
-In three dimensions, space groups are classified into 219 distinct types, or 230 types if chiral copies are considered distinct.
+Usually the term is applied to groups that repeat in all three dimensions, but the line groups and the wallpaper groups also apply, or can apply, to three-dimensional arrangements.
+The space groups that repeat in all three dimensions are classified into 219 distinct types, or 230 types if chiral copies are considered distinct.
 Space groups are discrete cocompact groups of isometries of an oriented Euclidean space in any number of dimensions.
 In dimensions other than 3, they are sometimes called Bieberbach groups.

 In crystallography, space groups are also called the crystallographic or Fedorov groups, and represent a description of the symmetry of the crystal.
-A definitive source regarding 3-dimensional space groups is the International Tables for Crystallography Hahn (2002).
+Large collected sources of this information are available.

 History

 Space groups in 2 dimensions are the 17 wallpaper groups which have been known for several centuries, though the proof that the list was complete was only given in 1891, after the much more difficult classification of space groups had largely been completed.

 In 1879 the German mathematician Leonhard Sohncke listed the 65 space groups (called Sohncke groups) whose elements preserve the chirality.
 More accurately, he listed 66 groups, but both the Russian mathematician and crystallographer Evgraf Fedorov and the German mathematician Arthur Moritz Schoenflies noticed that two of them were really the same.
 The space groups in three dimensions were first enumerated in 1891 by Fedorov (whose list had two omissions (I4̅3d and Fdd2) and one duplication (Fmm2)), and shortly afterwards in 1891 were independently enumerated by Schönflies (whose list had four omissions (I4̅3d, Pc, Cc, ?) and one duplication (P4̅2_{1}m)).
 The correct list of 230 space groups was found by 1892 during correspondence between Fedorov and Schönflies.
-Barlow (1894) later enumerated the groups with a different method, but omitted four groups (Fdd2, I4̅2d, P4̅2_{1}d, and P4̅2_{1}c) even though he already had the correct list of 230 groups from Fedorov and Schönflies; the common claim that Barlow was unaware of their work is incorrect.
-Burckhardt (1967) describes the history of the discovery of the space groups in detail.
+William Barlow later enumerated the groups with a different method, but omitted four groups (Fdd2, I4̅2d, P4̅2_{1}d, and P4̅2_{1}c).
+A detailed description of the history of the discovery of the space groups has been written.